This article was updated in June 2020 for accuracy and completeness.

 3) Landing pages to profile your audience

-If you’re a B2B provider and have a content asset like a whitepaper that you send to an existing subscriber you’ll also send them to a landing page, but if you know who they are you can capture just one or two more pieces of information via the landing page.
+If you’re a B2B provider and have a content asset like a whitepaper that you send to an existing subscriber, you’ll also send them to the landing page.
+But if you know who they are already you can capture just one or two more additional pieces of information via the landing page.

 4) Welcome sequence

 The next step in the lifecycle is often a huge missed opportunity!
 When someone is added to your list as a new subscriber, your first email to them can be seen as the most important email you send to a prospect or customer.

 But don’t stop with a single email!
-By crafting multiple, well-branded emails in a welcome sequence rather than the simple autoresponse you can tell the story of what your brand can offer subscribers and give different options to engage the audience.
+By crafting multiple, well-branded emails in a welcome sequence rather than the simple autoresponse, you can tell the story of what your brand can offer subscribers and give different options to engage the audience.

 5) Dynamic content for personalization

 We know that if you mention someone by name or other personal attribute it will engage them more.
-For example, here Wedding Wire make use of a witty form of personalization in a subject line:
+For example, here Wedding Wire makes use of a witty form of personalization in a subject line:

 This example is in the subject line, but the technique can be used in the body of an email, too.
 For example, in the Smart Insights Welcome sequence, we call out to different roles like ‘marketing managers’ or ‘digital marketing managers’ with relevant planning advice for them.